DONATE

-AHC (Autistic Handicapped Children) of Central Florida is a non profit 501 (c) 3 organization that has held an annual Holiday Season Party for the past 35 years.
+Since 1973, the AHC (Autistic & Handicapped Children) of Central Florida (a non profit 501 (c) 3 organization) sponsors this Holiday Season Party for children with special needs.

-Each year children from the Orange County School District are invited to a holiday party sponsored by our organization through the generosity of various companies in Central Florida.
+Each year, children from the Orange County School District and the surrounding area are welcome to attend our holiday party sponsored by our organization through the generosity of various companies in Central Florida.

 The children who attend fall under the following criteria: